Petticoat Peak by Margo Mandella

 Find Nearby Peaks

-Petticoat Peak (8,032 feet) is located northeast of Lava Hot Springs and is the highest point in the Fish Creek extent of the Portneuf Range.
+Petticoat Peak (8,032 feet) is located northeast of Lava Hot Springs and is the highest point in the Fish Creek subrange of the Portneuf Range.
 The peak is located on Bureau of Land Management (BLM) land and has 1,932 feet of prominence, dominating this small mountain range.
 The west ridge/west face and southeast ridge are rugged, choppy, and thickly forested with rocky outcrops.
 However, it is the north ridge that is the most accessible and easiest route to the summit.
 In addition to this update, use the link below to read Rick Baugher’s trip report.
 USGS Bancroft

 Petticoat Peak from the west.